QUICK ANSWER

 The diagnostic exam benchmarks you across all 19 content areas before you start studying.
 Instead of guessing where you are weak, you know.
 That is the first thing the data says matters: targeted preparation beats general review.

 Every practice question is scenario-based and weighted to match the real exam distribution.
-That addresses the second pattern: students who practice application-level questions pass at higher rates than students who practice recall.
+That addresses the second pattern: students need application-level questions, not definition recall.

 The exam simulator runs full 100-question, timed sessions under real conditions.
 That addresses the third pattern: familiarity with the format reduces exam-day pressure.
 By the time you sit for the real thing, you have already done it.